nsdavidson/chef-cloudsearch/README.md

 # Chef::Cloudsearch

 This gem adds the ability to search cloud providers for resources from within a Chef recipe.
-Currently only AWS is supported.
+The purpose is to allow searching for resources that are not managed by Chef directly (RDS instances, Elasticache, etc) Currently only AWS is supported.

 ## Installation